-STELARA withMe is limited to education about STELARA®, its administration, and/or the condition it treats.
-It is not intended to provide medical advice, replace a treatment plan you receive from your doctor or nurse, or serve as a reason for you to start or stay on treatment.
+The support and resources provided by STELARA withMe are not intended to provide medical advice, replace a treatment plan you receive from your doctor or nurse, or serve as a reason for you to start or stay on treatment.

 Eligibility for program components may vary.